openlibhums/memory-alpha/content/pages/support/plugins/consortial-billing.md

 - Support level
 - Billing setup

-Let’s say there are 5 support levels, ranging from standard to platinum.
+Let's say there are 5 support levels, ranging from standard to platinum.
-And let’s say there are 4 billing setups, including 1 default setup where you as publisher are the billing agent for most supporters in most countries, plus 3 other setups where an external billing agent is in charge of all the supporters in a particular country.
+And let's say there are 4 billing setups, including 1 default setup where you as publisher are the billing agent for most supporters in most countries, plus 3 other setups where an external billing agent is in charge of all the supporters in a particular country.